FRS Data Sources

 Section 120 (C) of Comprehensive Environmental Response, Compensation and Liability Act (CERCIA) Requires EPA to establish a listing, known as the Federal Facility Hazardous Waste Compliance Docket (DOCKET), of Federal facilities which are managing or have managed hazardous waste; or have had a release of hazardous waste. thus, The Docket Identifies all Federal facilities that must be evaluated to determine whether they pose a risk to human health and the environment.

-The Florida Environmental System Today Application (FIESTA) Data Maintenance (FDM) system maintains entity, environmental interest and affiliation data for the State of Florida.
+The Florida Integrated Environmental System Today (FIESTA) Data Maintenance (DM) System maintains entity, environmental interest, and affiliation data.

 The Environmental Health Warehouse (EHW) contains the Hawaii Department of Health - Environmental Health Administration's (HDOH-EHA) environmental data.
 The web-based application allows EHA to inquire about sites in Hawaii that are regulated by the administration due to activities that affect the environment, regardless of the regulation or program that directly monitors those activities.
 The system allows users a consolidated view of sites without disrupting the underlying source systems or the staff involved as they process their day-to-day workload.
 The EHW offers geo-spatial and tabular inquiry, mapping, reconciliation/data consolidation, and GIS services.

 The Idaho Department of Environmental Quality (DEQ) provides a means to query and display data maintained by the Department of Environmental Quality.
 The system contains key information for each facility/site that is currently, or has been, of interest to the departments environmental programs.